-Create Security Copies
+Create Security Co pies

-Every 10 minutes
+Every 10 min Every 10 minutes

-Keep 1 copies
+Кеер 1 🚔 сор bies

 Keep Copies In : This Folder:

-C:\Documents\Designs\Job66\SecurityC
+C:\Documents\Designs\Job66\Security0

 Filename Format: Security Copy of \$(DesignName)

 Backups

 These are copies of your design automatically created when you save it.
 They give you the security of being able to restore the design to one of the recently saved versions.